omok12/Might-Rolls/README.md

 2. Apply circumstantial bonuses and penalties
 3. Compare the total to a target number

-This presentation will focus on the modifier value added a die roll.
+This presentation will focus on the modifier value added to d20 rolls.
 The modifier value is a combination of values from various sources such as ability scores, proficiency bonus, and/or spell effects.